 - Avocado oil – an oil with a high smoking point is important in this recipe; do not use extra virgin olive oil.

 - Sugar (aka secret ingredient) – Just a little bit

 - Garlic powder

-Once you have your ingredients ready to go, here’s how to ensure your oven baked fries turn out perfectly crispy.
+Once your ingredients are ready, here’s how to ensure your oven-baked fries turn out perfectly crispy.